Felix Felton: Radio work

 In his earlier years Felton considered becoming a professional pianist, a composer or a classical scholar, but instead chose to become an actor.
-At the University of Oxford where he studied Music he was President of the Oxford University Dramatic Society.
+At Oxford University where he studied Music he was President of the Oxford University Dramatic Society.
 He began his acting career as Bottom in Max Reinhardt's production of A Midsummer Night's Dream.
 He joined BBC Radio in 1934 where he was a producer, actor and director until 1948, producing Calling Germany in 1943 and directing a BBC Radio production of George Bernard Shaw's Candida in 1946, among others.
 In 1941 he was a Senior Instructor on the BBC's 'General Broadcasting Technique' course which included George Orwell as a student when he joined the BBC's Overseas Service.
 He resigned from his post at the BBC in 1948 in order to concentrate on a career as a freelance writer and actor.

 In 1957 he adapted Rosemary Sutcliff's The Eagle of the Ninth in six episodes for BBC Children's Hour with himself playing the part of Guern the hunter.
 In 1961 he also adapted Rosemary Sutcliff's The Lantern Bearers into a six-part series for Children's Hour for BBC Radio; In 1962 he adapted her book Dawn Wind for radio and himself played the role of Einon Hen.
 Felton adapted The Hound of the Baskervilles into Baskervilles Hund which was broadcast on Danish radio in January 1964.
 In 1965, together with Susan Ashman, he adapted Quo Vadis by Henryk Sienkiewicz as a ten part serial for the BBC Home Service.
 In this major radio drama production he played the prominent role of Gaius Petronius Arbiter the adviser and confidant of the Roman Emperor Nero.